thiagousa/youtube/kubernetes/deployment-right-way/README.md

    ```
    kubectl delete deployment pod-right-way
    ```
+7. **Access & Validate:** Visit http://localhost:9999/ to see your deployment in action.

 ## Delete Cluster
    ```
    kind delete cluster
    ```
 ## Support My Work

-Creating free, high-quality videos and resources for everyone is challenging.
+Creating accessible, high-quality videos and resources for everyone is challenging.
 Your support enables me to invest more in content creation, enhancing overall quality.
-Becoming a member offers significant support and comes with cool perks as a token of appreciation.
+Becoming a member offers significant support and comes with fantastic perks as a token of appreciation.

 Remember, ***support is optional***.
-Whether you choose to become a member or not, you'll have full access to all my videos and resources.
+Whether you become a member or not, you'll have full access to all my videos and resources.

 Support here: [https://www.patreon.com/thiagodsantos](https://www.patreon.com/thiagodsantos) or [https://www.buymeacoffee.com/thiagodsantos](https://www.buymeacoffee.com/thiagodsantos)